The Man with Bogart's Face: Reception

 The film debuted at the 1980 Cannes Film Festival and was released in Europe before debuting in the US.

-The New York Times called it "an intelligent, amiable and often amusing spoof of Humphrey Bogart and the roles he played" although "everyone is so cool that there are moments when the picture seems about to drift off the screen."
+The New York Times called it "an intelligent, amiable and often amusing spoof of Humphrey Bogart and the roles he played" although "everyone is so cool that there are moments when the picture seems about to drift off the screen".
+The Los Angeles Times wrote: "[...] all of Fenady's boundless affection for Bogart and vintage movies is not enough to make The Man with Bogart's Face (PG) come fully alive."
+The storyline has been noted for its resemblance to the 1947 film Dark Passage, in which the character portrayed by Bogart undergoes plastic surgery to alter his appearance to that of Bogart himself.